pedro/moargration/README.md

 Starting in version 3 AR only uses columns that have a value set when writing `INSERT`, and uses the dirty attribute check to figure out which columns to `UPDATE`, so you won't run into issues creating or updating records.
 BUT finders with joins will still rely on cached columns to build a query, so these might still raise database errors.

-This doesn't work with Sequel atm.
-Similar to AR3+ it doesn't use cached columns on `INSERT`, but calling `.save` on a model does so it will raise on removed columns too.
+Sequel is not supported at the moment.
+Similar to AR3+ it doesn't use cached columns on `INSERT` so you shouldn't run into issues creating objects – but generic model updates via `.save` are susceptible to the same issues.
+As a workaround you should consider always calling `update` with the specific columns you want to update.
+The [Dirty attribute plugin](http://sequel.jeremyevans.net/rdoc-plugins/classes/Sequel/Plugins/Dirty/InstanceMethods.html) won't help as it doesn't limit columns on the `UPDATE` statement.

 ## Setup